HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       parallel = 1
       # Spin-up (burn-in) periods excluded from every objective block.
 The first warmup_periods of each observed/simulated series are dropped before the metric, so the window where the state still depends on the initial condition does not bias the calibration.
 Default 0 (no exclusion).
 Size it by increasing it until the objective stops changing (initial-condition insensitivity), not a fixed guess.
       warmup_periods = 0
+      # Dates bounding the samples every metric is computed on.
+Mutually exclusive with warmup_periods, which counts samples instead of dates.
+      # scoring_window = ...  # default = None
       # Random seed for reproducibility.
       # seed = ...  # default = None
       # How much to persist per iteration: - 'none': 1 DuckDB row per iteration, no Zarr. - 'best_n': same + promote top N to full simulations after the loop. - 'all': every iteration becomes a full simulation (Zarr included).